 Further information about Phase 3 (Summer 2024)

 In summer 2024, we began collection of pilot data using a penultimate iteration of the measure.
-In June and July, we collected measure completion data from approximately Year 5 Year 6 pupils.
+In June and July, we collected measure completion data from Year 5 and Year 6 pupils.
 In September and December 2024, we followed up the latter group with two further completions when they were in the first term of Year 7.
 Fortunately, we had a good response from the relevant linked secondary schools.

 We collected data from a total of 1,988 transitions-aged pupils.
 456 pupils (23%) completed all four time points.
 900 (45%) completed it three times, 359 (18%) twice, and 273 (14%) just once.
 Analysis of this data began over winter 2024/25, to investigate the psychometric properties of the measure.
-This includes factor analysis, where established whether all of the included items are necessary, and how and whether they relate to one another.
+This includes factor analysis, where we established whether all of the included items are necessary, and how and whether they relate to one another.

 The addition of the option “I don’t understand this question” was explored, and items were amended or eliminated as per the findings.
 Preliminary analyses have shown us that the majority of items were well-understood by the children in our sample - across the four timepoints, less than 1% of items were answered with the “I do not understand this question” option.
 Even so, we revisited items that were answered with this the most, to improve the way they are worded.
 We also looked at the “floor and ceiling” effect (where most participants tend to answer in one particular way) to attempt to diversify responses.
 A final version of the measure has been created for Phase 4.